skyway/skyway.github.io/en/ios-tutorial.md

     if(nil == _remoteStream) {
         return;
     }

     if(nil != _remoteView) {
         [_remoteStream removeVideoRenderer:_remoteView track:0];
     }

     [_remoteStream close];
     _remoteStream = nil;
 }
 ```

-#### Related with Release of Callback Event
+#### Cleaning up

-Add a release process of a callback event executed at the time of disconnection of the MediaConnection.
+You should unset the callback methods set above when the MediaConnection is disconnected.

-In addition, concerning `unsetPeerCallbacks`, it will be used when we destroy Peer objects.
-It will not be used in this tutorial where destruction of Peer objects is omitted.
+In addition, `unsetPeerCallbacks` will be used when we destroy Peer objects.
+It will not be used in this tutorial because we will not destroy any Peer objects.

 *Objective-C*
 {: .lang}